aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

 ## Using the Session facade

-We can access session variables using the Session facade:
+We can access session variables stored in redis using the Session facade:

 ```php
 Illuminate\Support\Facades\Session::put('foo','bar');